-In the capital's polyclinics, there will be expanded the powers of employees with secondary medical education who will work in a team with general practitioners.
+In the capital's polyclinics, the powers of employees with secondary medical education who will work in a team with general practitioners will be expanded.
 This was reported to the correspondent of the "Minsk-News" agency by the first deputy chairman of the Health Committee of the Minsk City Executive Committee Dzmitry Charadnichenka.

 "In particular, a program has been developed to upgrade the skills of nurses to identify non-infectious disease risk factors and to give recommendations to patients on their prevention and elimination," Charadnichenka noted.
 “In addition, the medical staff that will work together with a general practitioner will undergo special training, after which their powers will expand.”